lionelchg/PlasmaNet/docs/source/launch_training.rst

       histograms: false                       # Save weights and bias histograms (turned off to increase TensorBoard perf)

+This example configuration file can be found at ``PlasmaNet/NNet/train.py``

-Training can be launched by running in either an interactive shell or a batch job with Slurm
+Launch the training by running in either an interactive shell or a batch job with Slurm

 .. code-block:: shell